jittakal/ecs-task-notifier/README.md

 }
 ```

-Not all ECS services need to be event subscribers.
-By leveraging a `dockerlabels` configuration, we can identify ECS services implementing a "Notify API" (e.g., `/v1.0/notify`) and are thus eligible to receive event notifications.
+Note: Not all ECS services need to be event subscribers.
+By leveraging a dockerlabels configuration, we can identify ECS services implementing a "Notify API" (e.g., /v1.0/notify) and are thus eligible to receive event notifications.
 This convention simplifies deployment by avoiding unnecessary notifications to services that don't handle events.

 **Task Notifier:**